theg1239/the-everything-assistant/services/proxy-service/README.md

 VTOP_USERNAME=...
 VTOP_PASSWORD=... npm run demo:mcp
 ```

 It will issue the first MCP request, print the options, and automatically continue with the first selection so you can see the entire JSON envelope.
+(The demo bypasses OAuth—use it only for local smoke tests.)

 ### MCP transports (Streamable HTTP + SSE fallback)